KMRNicholson/neverskiplegday/README.md

   - Upload avatar to user profile
   - Add timer to the current workout tab
   - Export workout history to CSV
+  - Ability to swap the day the workout is set to.